d12frosted/elpa-mirror/stable-melpa/time-block-readme.txt

 (time-block-advise my/elfeed-block-advice 'elfeed workday "You have decided not to check news currently."
                    "You have decided not to check news currently.\nStill start elfeed?")

+;; Focus Mode

+A "focus mode" may be enabled using the `time-block-focus-mode' command.
+This global minor mode by default will block all block-groups, but this behavior may be changed using `time-block-block-checkers'.

+;; Checking if A Group Is Blocked

+You may check if a group is currently blocked using the `time-block-blocked-p' function, which uses the functions in `time-block-block-checkers' to determine if a group is presently blocked.
+Functions in this hook must take one argument, a group name, and return non-nil if the group is to be blocked.

 ;; Manually advising commands to be time-blocked

 Commands can also be manually advised.
 This can be done to prevent